 Accounts and Rapid Communications in Chemical Synthesis

-SYNLETT is an international journal reporting research results and current trends in chemical synthesis in short personalized reviews and preliminary communications.
+SYNLETT is an international, single-blind peer-reviewed journal reporting research results and current trends in chemical synthesis in short personalized reviews and preliminary communications.
 It covers all fields of scientific endeavor that involve organic synthesis, including catalysis, organometallic, medicinal, biological, and photochemistry, but also related disciplines and offers the possibility to publish scientific primary data.

 Please contact email@example.com if you want to learn more about Select Crowd Review or send your CV if you are interested in joining.